kvarak/dnd/docs/_Classes/sorcerer.md

 <div class="columnstwo">

--**<a href="#internal-aberrant">Aberrant Bloodline</a>**.
+- **<a href="#internal-aberrant">Aberrant Bloodline</a>**.
 Somewhere in your bloodline, your ancestors were tainted by an aberration.

--**<a href="#internal-arachnid">Arachnid Magic</a>**.
+- **<a href="#internal-arachnid">Arachnid Magic</a>**.
 You are a sorcerer who has mastered the might and abilities of spiders, manipulating other creatures and web alike.
 Perhaps you were bitten by a magical spider, or your birth was affected by magical abilites from Lolth.

 - **<a href="#internal-ashen">Ashen Lineage</a>**.
 Somewhere in your bloodline, one of your ancestors made a pact with a powerful spirit of flame and predation known as the Ashen Wolf.
 With smoke and cinders pouring from your hands with each spell you cast and a layer of ash gradually creeping over your body, you are the incarnation of a smoldering ember thrown upon a dry forest.
 Let your power burn forth like wildfire